VlatCode/Developer-Tech-Blog/README.md

 ## Description

-This project was developed as a student group project, guided by lecturers at Seavus Education & Development Center, within the Academy for Programming.
+This project was developed as a student group project, guided by lecturers at the Academy for Programming, within Seavus Education & Development Center.

 Front-end part of the project: https://github.com/sedc-codecademy/sp2022-cp04-dtb-1/tree/develop-react